JetBrains/kotlin/GRADLE_PLUGIN.md

     apply plugin: 'konan'

+The Kotlin/Native plugin depends on `org.jetbrains.kotlin:kotlin-gradle-plugin`.
+So if a build contains both these plugins as buildscript dependencies, it's recommended to **declare them in the same `build.gradle`** to avoid issues with plugin classpath.

 The plugin downloads the compiler during its first run.
 You may specify a version of the compiler using `konan.version` project property: